typesense/typesense-website/docs-site/content/0.21.0/guide/docsearch.md

 ```

 Notice that you still need to use `.algolia-autocomplete` class names since we use [autocomplete.js](https://github.com/algolia/autocomplete) unmodified, but for docsearch classnames the class names are `.typesense-docsearch-*` since this is a modified version of DocSearch.js.

-## Bonus

-### Vuepress DocSearch Component

-If you use Vuepress for a documentation framework, here's a [Vue Component](https://github.com/typesense/typesense-website/blob/master/docs-site/content/.vuepress/components/TypesenseSearchBox.vue) that uses this version of DocSearch.